-- A short experiment among Airbnb hosts indicates that floor plan improves the listings’ accuracy, helping in getting more bookings and better reviews (blog, infographics)
+- A short experiment among Airbnb hosts indicates that floor plan improves the listings’ accuracy.
+This helps to get more bookings and better reviews (blog, infographics)

 - Hosts seem to misunderstand their competition: not between stays, but between the places of stays

-- Photographs and floor plan tell different stories: The photographs describe the apartments’ state and interior, the floor plan describe the apartment itself in one picture only
+- Photographs and floor plan tell different stories.
+The photographs describe the apartments’ state and interior, the floor plan describes the apartment itself in one picture only

-- Targeting Airbnb hosts at first, offering a “closed beta” for the most innovative hosts, the app is open for everyone after public launch in late May.
-The enrollment is open at www.cubi.casa/tag/airbnb
+- Targeting Airbnb hosts at first, offering a “closed beta” for the most innovative hosts.
+The app was open for everyone after public launch in late May.

-April 21st, Oulu, Finland – CubiCasa™ is answering for one of the greatest needs of Airbnb® hosts and launching an online application for floor plans creation.
-The app offers an easy way of getting high-quality floor plans, that are already popular in ‘traditional’ real estate, at a low price, fast delivery with great customer service.
+April 21st, Oulu, Finland – CubiCasa™ is answering to one of the greatest needs of Airbnb® hosts and launches an online application for floor plans creation.
+The app offers an easy way of getting high-quality floor plans, that are already popular in ‘traditional’ real estate.
+But it has a low price, fast delivery, and great customer service.

-Using a rule of thumb that hosts have three ways of improving their odds in getting bookings -(i) marketing materials, (ii) pricing, (iii) sales channels-, floor plan sets into the first category.
-This is also how the initial idea of the app emerged: all listings offer the same information on how the apartment looks like, the accessories and equipment available, but not giving enough information of the apartment itself.
+Using a rule of thumb that hosts have three ways of improving their odds in getting bookings -(i) marketing materials, (ii) pricing, (iii) sales channels-.
+Floor plan sets into the first category.
+This is also how the initial idea of the app emerged: all listings offer the same information on how the apartment looks like, the accessories and equipment available.
+But unfortunately, they don’t give enough information about the apartment itself.
 The guest is definitely interested in what is available, but some important pieces of information are left untold.
-These include e.g. how the guest room, bathroom and the kitchen are located inside the apartment, their convenience and privacy, and how they are related to other rooms in the apartment.
-A floor plan tells all of these in one picture, the idea being confirmed with a short experiment (blog, infographics).
+These include e.g. how the guest room, bathroom, and the kitchen are located inside the apartment.
+Also, the convenience, and privacy, and how they are related to other rooms in the apartment.
+A floor plan tells all of these in one picture, the idea is confirmed with a short experiment (blog, infographics).

 When dealing with the ‘traditional’ real estate, agents and brokers, buying and selling a home, it is clear that all homes are individual and different.
-There is no uniform concept for a ‘home’, so the responsibility of agents and brokers is showing how potential homes differ from each other, and give homebuyers credible offers and promises.
-Airbnb and other vacation rental hosts may have their competition of guests with hotels, but the marketing of individual apartments’ short-term rentals is incomparable to marketing hotels and professional accommodation.
+There is no uniform concept for a ‘home’.
+Thus, the responsibility of agents and brokers is to show how potential homes differ from each other and give homebuyers credible offers and promises.
+Airbnb and other vacation rental hosts may have their competition of guests with hotels.
+But the marketing of individual apartments’ short-term rentals is incomparable to marketing hotels and professional accommodation.

 “We all know what hotel rooms are like, pretty much everywhere in the world.
 We don’t know what individual apartments are like.
-They differ radically even inthea same block, and much more between cities, suburbs, areas and countries.
-It seems that many hosts think in terms of a stay, because they find it intuitive to think hotels as their competitors.
+They differ radically even in the same block, and much more between cities, suburbs, areas, and countries.
+It seems that many hosts think in terms of a stay because they find it intuitive to think hotels as their competitors.
 But, in Airbnb and vacation rental, the decision is not made between stays, the decisions are made between apartments where the stay happens.
-This is where the floor plan gets really important, having the place visible to guests”, says Harri Pesola, CubiCasa founder and CEO.
+This is where the conceptual floor plan gets really important, having the place visible to guests”, says Harri Pesola, CubiCasa founder, and CEO.

 The app is opened private in early May, public in TNW Conference Europe, 26-27th May

-Prior to the public launch, CubiCasa is offering a “closed beta” opportunity for the most enthusiastic Airbnb hosts.
-The enrollment to the beta is open at www.cubi.casa/tag/airbnb .
+Prior to the public launch, CubiCasa was offering a “closed beta” opportunity for the most enthusiastic Airbnb hosts.

-The application will be published to a larger audience on TNW Conference held in Amsterdam on May 26-27th, 2016.
+The application will be published to a larger audience on the TNW Conference held in Amsterdam on May 26-27th, 2016.
 The conference is expected to bring together over 15 000 visitors including startup companies, investors and international media.
 “We are excited to launch the application and deliver real value.
-The whole concept of real estate is going through a massive transformation, and we see this as a great opportunity”, Lumpus adds.
-After the launch the application will be open for everyone, including other vacation rental sites than Airbnb.
+The whole concept of real estate is going through a massive transformation.
+And we see this as a great opportunity”, Lumpus adds.
+After the launch, the application will be open for everyone, including other vacation rental sites than Airbnb.

-While redefining the idea and usage of digital floor plans and indoor spaces, CubiCasa is delivering scalable services globally, serving customers in 31 countries and gaining 15% monthly growth, on real estate and other industries like interior design and home automation.
+While redefining the idea and usage of digital floor plans and indoor spaces, CubiCasa is delivering scalable services globally.
+Currently, it serves customers in 31 countries while gaining 15% monthly growth, on real estate and other industries like interior design and home automation.
 The company operates in Oulu, Finland and Palo Alto, California.

 Harri Pesola, CEO, founder